 Sebastian is an Assistant Professor at the Stockholm School of Economics (House of Innovation) with an educational background in economics and management.
 He obtained his Ph.D. at the University of Geneva (Geneva School of Economics and Management) with his dissertation entitled “Artificial Intelligence in Organizations: Strategy and Decision Making in the Digital Age.”
-During his doctoral studies, he spent one year as a visiting researcher at Warwick Business School (Behavioural Science Group).
+During his doctoral studies, he spent one year as a visiting researcher at Warwick Business School (Behavioural Science Group) and he is currently a visiting scholar at Stanford University (SCANCOR).

 Krakowski, S., Luger, J., & Raisch, S. (2022).
 Artificial intelligence and the changing sources of competitive advantage.
 Strategic Management Journal.
 In-press. https://doi.org/10.1002/smj.3387.